FIRST-Tech-Challenge/FtcRobotController/README.md

     * Displays warning when Expansion Hub is not responding to commands
         * Specifies whether the condition is current or occurred temporarily during an OpMode run
     * Clarifies warning when Expansion Hub is not present at startup
-        * Specifies that this condition requires a Robot Restart before the hub can be used.
+        * Specifies that this condition requires a org.firstinspires.ftc.teamcode.Robot Restart before the hub can be used.
         * The hub light will now accurately reflect this state
     * Improves logging and reduces log spam during these conditions
 * Syncs the Control Hub time and timezone to a connected web browser programming the robot, if a Driver Station is not available.